alwinb/reurl/README.md

 #### url.force (base)

 Forcibly convert an URL to a base URL.
-The coercion follows the behaviour that is specified in the WhatWG URL Standard.
+The coercion follows the behavior that is specified in the WhatWG URL Standard.

 - In `file` URLs without hostname, the hostname will be set to `''`.
-- For URLs that have a scheme being one of `http`, `https`, `ws`, `wss`, `ftp` or `gopher` and an absent or empty authority, the authority component will be 'stolen from the first nonempty path segement'.
+- For URLs that have a scheme being one of `http`, `https`, `ws`, `wss`, `ftp` or `gopher` and an absent or empty authority, the authority component will be 'stolen from the first nonempty path segment'.
 For example, calling `force` on any of the following URLs, will result in `http://foo/bar`.

   - `http:foo/bar`